ipc-sim/IPC/README.md

 ### Sub-Projects

-The executables for the sub-projects are places in their respective directory in `src/Projects/`.
+The executables for the sub-projects are placed in their respective directory in `src/Projects/`.

 ## Output Files